htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 :index:`RemoteGroupQuota<single: RemoteGroupQuota; ClassAd attribute, ephemeral>`\ ``RemoteGroupQuota``:
-    If the owner of the currently running job is a member of a valid accounting group, with a defined group quota, then this attribute is the integer number of slots defined as the group’s quota.
+    If the owner of the currently running job is a member of a valid accounting group, with a defined group quota, then this attribute is the integer number of slots defined as the group's quota.

 :index:`SubmitterNegotiatingGroup<single: SubmitterNegotiatingGroup; ClassAd attribute, ephemeral>`\ ``SubmitterNegotiatingGroup``:
     The accounting group name that the candidate job is negotiating